jdi-docs/jdi-light/source/includes/_tutorial.md

     assertThat(result, hasItem("Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"));
 }
 ```
-Now let's fail validation for our form and see how JDI Light will display the result of failure.
-For this reason we can use the example above and just change some field before check.<br/>
+Now let's fail the validation of our form and see how JDI Light will display the failure results.
+For this reason we can use the example above and just change some field before the check.<br/>
-Let's write the code of the test that emulates this behaviour and observe the result.
-Forms in JDI has two methods that verifies filled data.<br/>
+Let's write test code emulating this behaviour and then observe the results.
+Forms in JDI have two methods which verify data entered.<br/>
-**check** - typically used verification that validate form and throws an exception at the end with all wrond fields<br/>
+**check** - commonly used verification that validates forms and throws an exception at the end with all the wrong fields.<br/>
-**verify** - has the same behaviour as _check_ but instead of throwing exeption this method returns list of fails for each failed field and this is for you to decide how to manage this result<br/>
+**verify** - has the same behaviour as _check_, but instead of throwing exxeption this method returns a list of failures for each failed field, and it is up to you to decide how to manage the result.<br/>
-In our example we change one field _acceptConditions_ to "uncheck" and the result of the test return this exception in clear way:<br/>
+In our example we change one field, _acceptConditions_, to "uncheck", and the result of the test returns this exception in a clear way:<br/>
 > "Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"

 <a href="https://github.com/jdi-tutorials/03-jdi-light-forms-ui-elements" target="_blank">You can find this example in ContactFormExamples.java on Github</a><br/>

-### Use Form in different ways
+### Using Form in different ways

 ```java
     @BeforeMethod